-- If o1 and o2 are atomic values, such as strings or integers, they are structurally equivalent if they are equal according to the notion of equality of the respective UML type. - If o1 and o2 are unordered associations without repetitions, they are structurally equivalent if each element of o1 is structurally equivalent to some element of o2 and vice versa. - If o_1 and o_2 are ordered associations with repetitions, they are structurally equivalent if they contain the same number of elements and each element of o_1 is structurally equivalent to the element of o_2 with the same index. - If o1 and o2 are instances of UML classes from the structural specification, they are structurally equivalent if - both a1 and a2 are instances of the same UML class, and - each association of o_1 is structurally equivalent to the corresponding association of o_2 and vice versa.
+- If o1 and o2 are atomic values, such as strings or integers, they are structurally equivalent if they are equal according to the notion of equality of the respective UML type. - If o1 and o2 are unordered associations without repetitions, they are structurally equivalent if each element of o1 is structurally equivalent to some element of o2 and vice versa. - If $o_1$ and $o_2$ are ordered associations with repetitions, they are structurally equivalent if they contain the same number of elements and each element of $o_1$ is structurally equivalent to the element of $o_2$ with the same index. - If o1 and o2 are instances of UML classes from the structural specification, they are structurally equivalent if - both o1 and o2 are instances of the same UML class, and - $^\circ~$ each association of $o_1$ is structurally equivalent to the corresponding association of $o_2$ and vice versa.